eriol/quoll/README.md

 ### Installation

-quoll depends on `libappindicator3` so in order to compile it you have to install it first.
+quoll depends on `libappindicator3` and `gtk3`so in order to compile it you have to install it first.
 On Debian (and derivatives):
 ```
-sudo apt install libappindicator3-dev
+sudo apt install libappindicator3-dev libgtk-3-dev
 ```

 Then simply do: